Efficient Regression-Based Training of Normalizing Flows for Boltzmann Generators

 \looseness=-1 \xhdr{Reflow targets} Another strategy to obtain samples from an invertible map is to use a pretrained CNF, also known as \textit{reflow}~\citep{liu_rectified_2022}.
 Specifically, we have that:\

-\looseness=-1 In other words, the one-step invertible map is obtained from a pre-trained CNF $v_{t}^\star$, from which we collect a dataset of noise-target pairs, effectively forming $\pi^*(x_0, x_1)$, which we use during \nameshort.
+\looseness=-1 In other words, the one-step invertible map is obtained from a pre-trained CNF $v_{t}^\star$, from which we collect a dataset of noise-target pairs, effectively forming $\pi^*(x_0, x_1)$.
 We now prove that training on reflow targets with \nameshort reduces the Wasserstein distance to the $p_1$.

 \begin{mdframed}[style=MyFrame2] \begin{restatable}{proposition}{proptwo} \looseness=-1 Let $p_{\text{reflow}}$ be a pretrained CNF generated by the vector field $v^*_{t}$, real numbers $(L_t)_{t\in[0,1]}$ such that $v^*_{t}$ is $L_t$-Lipschitz for all $t \in [0,1]$, and a NF $f_{\theta}^{\text{nf}}$ trained using~\eqref{eqn:fort_nf} by regressing against $f^\star_{\text{reflow}}(x_0)$, where $x_0 \sim \gN(0, I)$.
 Then, writing $p_\theta^{\text{nf}} \coloneqq \mathrm{Law}(f^\text{nf}_\theta(x_0))$, we have: